-HDFS replication policy concepts
+HDFS replication policies

 To create a HDFS replication policy from on-premises to the cloud account, you must register your cloud account credentials with Replication Manager service, so that Replication Manager can access your cloud storage.